nomadgate/behind-the-scenes/content/10-12-2018/index.md

 Unfortunately, after a bit of Googling I found out that Medium removed the possibility to add your own custom domains, so it was too late for my Nomad Gate publication to get on that gravy train.

-But thanks to a massive amount of luck **I eventually discovered a workaround**.
+But thanks to a great deal of luck and good fortune, **I eventually discovered a workaround**.

 While I can't change the canonical links of my remaining Medium posts, I found a way to add 301 redirects to them instead—which in many ways is even better!